-- Declaration of the absence of ingredients with BSE risk
+- Declaration of absence of ingredient with BSE risk

-More extensive documentation is required for SUC products, including a safety assessment that includes acute toxicity, animal skin and mucous tests, mutagenic and short-term biological screening tests, etc.
+It is also required to provide the safety assessment that includes acute toxicity, animal skin and mucous tests, mutagenic and short-term biological screening tests etc.

-The CFDA/SAMR will also extensively review the product label.
-The China Inspection and Quarantine Bureau (CIQ) will also check the product name and labels when the products arrive in China.
-Cosmetics must be labelled according to the National Standard GB 5296.3-2008.
+NMPA will extensively review the product label.
+Product name and labels will also be checked by CIQ (China Inspection and Quarantine Bureau) when products arrive to China.
+Cosmetics must be labelled according to the national standard GB 5296.3-2008.

 Imported non-SUC are subject to pre-market filing with NMPA and domestic non-SUC are subject to pre-market filing with provincial MPAs.